JasperWH/VZ89TE-SN_GCJA5-Air-Quality-Sensor/README.md

 | Orange | 40         | 1150      |
 | Red    | 50         | 1400      |

+#### NO_HAL:
+The folder 'NO_HAL' has been included to demonstrate using registers to configure the STM32 to send and receive I2C, as opposed to the Hardware Abstraction Layer (HAL) functions.
+This was to investigate the implementation using lower level aspects of the MCU and peripherals.

 # I2C Communication:
 I2C (Inter-Integrated Circuit) is a serial communication protocol that is used to connect multiple devices together in a system.
 I2C uses two wires to establish communication between devices: a data line (SDA) and a clock line (SCL).
 The master device controls the clock line and initiates communication with the slave devices.
 Each slave device on the bus has a unique address, and the master device uses this address to communicate with the desired slave device.